How Did I Get Here — What Did I Do Wrong?

 Can You Salvage Your Marriage After Your Partner Asks for a Divorce?

 Just because your partner asks for divorce doesn’t mean you’re ready to give up.
-When you’re surprised by a split, you may still have strong feelings of love and attachment, and you might be committed to honoring your marriage vows.
+When you’re surprised by a split, you may still have strong feelings of love and attachment, and you might be committed to your marriage.

-Although your partner has clearly reached a tipping point, there may be some hope if you can both agree to attend counseling and work through problems together.
-However, you may want to prepare yourself for outcomes like your spouse saying no to counseling or counseling failing to save your marriage.
+Although your partner has clearly reached a tipping point, there may be some hope if you can both agree to attend marriage coaching and work through problems together.
+However, you may want to prepare yourself for outcomes like your spouse saying no to professional invention or it failing to save your marriage.

 Tips for Moving Forward